xmengkinaxis/CPP/System Design Interview Checklist.md

 ### Serviceability or Manageability (simplicity)

-is the simplicity and speed with which a a system can be repaired or maintained.
-The ease of diagnosing and understanding problems when they occur, ease of making updates or modifications, and how simple the system is to operate
+- is the **simplicity** and **speed** with which a system can be repaired or maintained.
+  - The ease of diagnosing and understanding problems when they occur
+  - The ease of making updates or modifications
+  - how simple the system is to operate

 ### Durability

-The data, once uploaded, shouldn't be lost unless users explicitly delete that data. <br>
+- The data, once uploaded, shouldn't be lost unless users explicitly delete that data.
-The replication and monitoring services ensure the durability of the data. <br>
+- The replication and monitoring services ensure the durability of the data.

 ### Security

 Be secure via end-to-end encryption

 ## 1.3 Achieve NFR (Non Functional Requirement)

 The table summarizing how to achieve various important attributes in system design:

 | Attribute           | Strategies to Achieve                                                                                 |